spanishGab/spanishGab/README.md

 My name is Gabriel Espanhol Santos, I'm a Backend developer.

-- 🔭 I’m currently working on Dock
+- 🔭 I’m currently working at [Dock Tech](https://dock.tech/)
-- 🌱 I’m currently learning NodeJS with Typescript, Clean Code, Clean Architecture and AWS
+- 🌱 I’m currently learning about Software Design Patterns, Data Structures, and Clean Architecture
-- 📫 How to reach me: gabrielmail09@gmail.com
+- 📫 How to get in touch with me: gabrielmail09@gmail.com
 - 😄 Pronouns: Ele/Él/He

 ### My Hard Skills 💻

-1. 🐍 Python with focus on ETL systems and process automation and RESTFull APIs
+1. 🐍 Python with a focus on ETL systems, process automation, and RESTfull APIs
-2. 🔷 Typescript with NodeJS with focus on RESTFull
+2. 🔷 Typescript with NodeJS with a focus on RESTfull APIs
-3. 🔶 AWS services like: DynamoDB, RDS, SQS, SecretsManager, CloudWatch and Cloudformation
+3. 🔶 AWS services

 ### My Soft Skills 💬

 - Love to teach people
 - Hear more than talk
 - Embrace different perspectives
-- Work with teams but also on my own
+- Teamwork
 - Never give up in front of a problem
 - Search for a solution before the problem even raises